tillioss/tilli-docs/docs/Repo-Backend.md

 # Backend Server (Backend Developers)

 ### Intro
-(What it is, How it works, What it has)

 Tilli is a web-based application with scala as backend and uses truffle as a tool to compile.
 It uses MongoDB as a database.